 The EU Taxonomy Climate Delegated Act

 The EU Taxonomy Climate Delegated Act helps to redirect the flow of money towards sustainable alternatives by setting a clear set of criteria to determine what or which activities can be considered sustainable.
-A clear set of standards to determine what sustainable business activity is, helps investors in their decision-making when adapting to more sustainable strategies.
+A clear set of standards to determine what sustainable business activity helps investors in their decision-making when adapting to more sustainable strategies.
 There are four conditions that economic activity must meet to be considered environmentally sustainable:

 - Contribute substantially to at least one of the six environmental objectives set out in the Taxonomy Regulation (TR);